 - Vaginal tablets, creams and suppositories

 What is Compounding?

 Compounding is the method of preparing customized medications to help meet unique needs of a physician and patient.
 Most drugs are mass produced and prescribed therapies tend to be the same – “take one every four hours.”
 Intuitively, we are skeptical about the “one-size-fits all” concept.
 The fact is that no two people are exactly alike, and mass produced drugs may not be a fit for everyone.

 Compounding pharmacists focus on providing compounded medications for the following reasons:

-- Discontinued Drugs - The pharmaceutical industry has discontinued thousands of drug products due to economic considerations.
-These were very effective and important medications and the only way they are now available is through pharmacy compounding.
+The pharmaceutical industry has discontinued thousands of drug products due to economic considerations.
+Patients are now able to access similar medications through pharmacy compounding.

 Commercially manufactured drugs become unavailable and these can be compounded to help “bridge the gap” until the commercial product comes back on the market.

 These include pain management patients, Bio-identical hormone replacement therapy (BHRT) patients, sports injury patients, dental patients, dermatological patients, environmentally and cosmetically sensitive patients and other patients who are being treated successfully with compounded medications prescribed by their physicians.
 Many cancer treatments involve compounded “cocktails” or mixtures of cancer drugs that would be unavailable if they could not be compounded.